 How does the Kairos Face Recognition work?

-1. You submit images or video into our API.
+1. You submit images or video-frames into our API.

 2. We find all the faces and return detailed facial information back in the form of code objects (JSON).
 These results include feature points, age, gender, ethnicity, and a ton of other useful data about the human face—See all features.